-In this tutorial, we will show you how to replacing OpenSSH with Dropbear on CentOS.
+In this tutorial, we will show you how to replace OpenSSH with Dropbear on CentOS.
 For those of you who didn’t know, Dropbear is a relatively small SSH server and client.
 It runs on a variety of POSIX-based platforms.
-Dropbear is open source software, distributed under an MIT-style license.
+Dropbear is open-source software, distributed under an MIT-style license.
 Dropbear is particularly useful for “embedded”-type Linux (or other Unix) systems, such as wireless routers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step replacing Dropbear SSH in CentOS server.
+I will show you the step-by-step replacement of Dropbear SSH in the CentOS server.

 Replacing OpenSSH With Dropbear on CentOS